numq/reduce-and-conquer/README.md

 > Although this example uses Jetpack Compose, the Feature can be easily consumed by any Flow-based system (CLI, Ktor
 > server-side, etc.)

 Version 3.0.0 simplifies working with data flows through the `Effect.Stream` type.
-The `BaseFeature` automatically manages the lifecycle of flow collections.
+The `ReducerFeature` automatically manages the lifecycle of flow collections.

 ```kotlin